Whitlawburn: Amenities

 Administratively, Whitlawburn lies within the Cambuslang West ward of the South Lanarkshire Council area which is also the extent of the neighbourhood community policing zone.
 The nearest train stations are Burnside and Kirkhill which are both approximately 1 mile from the western end of the district.

 The closest schools for younger children are Loch Primary and St Anthony's RC Primary (both in Springhall – the schools are built on adjacent sites, a common occurrence in Scotland, and nowadays share a playground) and West Coats Primary (Kirkhill); however, children living in the new Persimmon development will attend Cairns Primary in Halfway due to capacity issues.
-For older children, nondenominational Cathkin High School (which also houses a nursery and Rutherglen High School, a additional support needs facility) is on the doorstep of Whitlawburn, but Catholic students have to make their way to Eastfield to attend Trinity High.
+For older children, nondenominational Cathkin High School (which also houses a nursery and Rutherglen High School, an additional support needs facility) is on the doorstep of Whitlawburn, but Catholic students have to make their way to Eastfield to attend Trinity High.
 A standalone pre-school facility, Springlaw ELC (intentionally named after both communities as a gesture of unity) was built on a piece of vacant land in Springhall, opening in 2021.